darcamo/cmake-integration/README.md

 annotation.

-# Integration with the conan package manager
+# Integration with the Conan package manager

 When using either `cmake-integration-cmake-configure-with-preset` or `cmake-integration-cmake-reconfigure`, passing a prefix argument will trigger the execution of the `conan install` command within the build directory before invoking